OC Functional Nutritionist

 Certain supplements can aid in healing a leaky gut.
 Some commonly recommended options include:

-An amino acid that helps repair the intestinal lining.
-L-glutamine by Thorne is an excellent quality brand of this amino acid.
+L-Glutamine — an amino acid that helps repair the intestinal lining.

-These enzymes can aid in the breakdown and absorption of nutrients, reducing stress on the gut.
-DigestXYM is my go-to digestive enzyme.
+Digestive Enzymes — these can aid in the breakdown and absorption of nutrients, reducing stress on the gut.

-L- glutamine, aloe, vera, chamomile, marshmallow and quercetin which are all essential nutrients in healing the gut.
+Combination gut-healing formulas often include L-glutamine, aloe vera, chamomile, marshmallow and quercetin — all essential nutrients in healing the gut.

 5. Reduce Toxin Exposure